microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem.md

     the FingerCursor will render a ring around your finger, and may rotate that ring when your finger is close to ‘near interactable’ objects.
 A pointer can be associated with a single cursor at time.

-- **Interactable/Manipulation**
+- **Interaction and Manipulation**

-    Objects can be tagged with an interaction or manipulation script (this may be Interactable.cs, or something like NearInteractionGrabbable.cs).
-This allows for certain pointers (especially near interaction pointers) to know which objects can be focused on (i.e. this could allow a near interaction pointer to know that a particular object is grabbable, so during the ‘what has focus’ update loop, this pointer could spherecast and discover the grabbable object, and thus any grab gesture will be then forwarded onto that object).
+    Objects can be tagged with an interaction or manipulation script (this may be Interactable.cs, or something like NearInteractionGrabbable.cs/ManipulationHandler.cs).

+    For example, NearInteractionGrabbable and NearInteractionTouchable allow for certain pointers (especially near interaction pointers) to know which objects can be focused on.

+    Interactable and ManipulationHandler, are examples of components that listen to pointer events to modify UI visuals or move/scale/rotate game objects.

 The image below captures the high level build up (from bottom up) of the MRTK input stack: